lebenoa/lebenoa/README.md

-# This user is longer active
+# This user is (should be) dead and no longer active

 ## Hi, I’m @**Meonako**